pematt/amazon-mws-reports-client/README.md

     maxBuffer: 1024 * 1024
   },
   system: {
-    phpCommand: 'php' // in case there are more than one way to invoce php then one can select one here },
+    phpCommand: 'php' // in case there are more than one way to invoke php then one can select one here },
   dev: {
     debug: false,